tsatria03/CookyCraze/docks/readme.txt

 Economy.

-Coins earned: counts the total amount of money you have received across all sources, including selling cookies and rank rewards.
+Money earned: counts the total amount of money you have received across all sources, including selling cookies and rank rewards.
 Bundle upgrades purchased: counts every bundle shop transaction.
 Single upgrades purchased: counts every singles shop transaction, whether you buy one item or a full bulk purchase.